Open Science Policies - Open Access Policy

 -

-A hybrid journal is a journal that provides both open access articles and articles that are only accessible for a subscription fee.
+A hybrid journal is a journal that simultaneously offers articles in open access and articles that are only accessible upon payment of a subscription fee.

 -

-No. Open access journals and platforms, as well as hybrid journals, must comply with the technical requirements specified in the annex to FCT's Open Access Policy.
+No. Open access journals and platforms, as well as hybrid journals, must comply with the technical requirements specified in the annex to the FCT Open Access Policy.

 -

-In open access journals, all articles are published in open access, while in hybrid journals only part of the articles are published in open access, the rest being published in closed access.
+In open access journals, all articles are published in open access, while in hybrid journals only some of the articles are published in open access, with the rest being published in closed access.

-By consulting the Journal Checker Tool, it is possible to determine the type of journal in question through the results obtained following the query made to clarify the available ways of complying with the Open Access Policy offered by the journal in which you intend to publish.
+By consulting the Journal Checker Tool, it is possible to identify the type of journal in question through the results obtained following the consultation made to clarify the avenues available for compliance with the Open Access Policy offered by the journal in which you wish to publish.

-The following indicates which type of search result corresponds to which type of magazine.
+The following indicates which type of search result corresponds to which type of journal.

 -

-A transformative agreement is an agreement that provides for the payment of a price to the publisher that covers the publication of articles in open access.
-The agreement is said to be transformative because it "transforms" the money that was traditionally paid to subscribe to content, i.e. the money paid to read, into money paid to support the publication of articles in open access.
+A transformative agreement is an agreement that provides for the payment of a fee to the publisher that covers the publication of open access articles.
+The agreement is called transformative because it "transforms" the money that was traditionally paid to subscribe to content, i.e., the money paid to read, into money paid to support the publication of open access articles.

-As part of the b-on (Online Knowledge Library) initiative, the FCT has signed transformative agreements with a number of publishers, from which authors affiliated to b-on member institutions can benefit.
+As part of the b-on (Online Knowledge Library) initiative, FCT has signed transformative agreements with a group of publishers that benefit authors affiliated with b-on member institutions.

 Information on the transformative agreements signed by FCT within the framework of b-on can be found here Open Access (b-on.pt)